Setting boundaries

 In 2009, an exploratory trench was inserted over a large, linear geophysical anomaly to the south-east of Trench P.

-Trench R confirmed the presence of a second isthmus-spanning wall, but one that was considerably different to its northern counterpart.
+Trench R confirmed the presence of a second isthmus-spanning wall, but one that was different to its counterpart 125 metres to the north-west.

-With a width of two metres (6ft 7in), the “Lesser Wall of Brodgar” was narrower but survived to a height of c1.8 metres (5.9ft).
+With a width of two metres, the “Lesser Wall of Brodgar” was much narrower but survived to a height of c1.8 metres.

 It exhibited finer masonry and was built using flagstone slabs, rather than large stone blocks, and had been raised on top of the remains of earlier buildings.
-The wall’s outer face – the side facing the Stones of Stenness – was also paved along its base.
+Its outer face – the side facing the Stones of Stenness – was also paved along its base.

 The position of the 'Lesser Wall' in relation to the two Lochview standing stones.
 (ORCA)